 Definition of the Unauthorized Practice of Medicine

-- Practicing, trying to practice, or advertising oneself as a practitioner who can treat illness or some such other physical or mental condition
+- Practicing, trying to practice, or advertising oneself as a practitioner who can treat illness or some other physical or mental condition

 - Helping another person engage in any of the above behaviors